Caledon crash sends six men to hospital: one with serious injuries

 Police say all six were sent to the hospital.

-Hwy 10 Northbound will remain closed between Highway 10 and Old School Road while the OPP investigates.
+Highway 10 northbound was closed between Highway 10 and Old School Road for several hours while the OPP investigated.

 Top Stories